fiskra-zz/url-split/readMe.md

 # Simple Url Split Technical Challenge

+*** This content edited.
+I found more elegant solution for state machine part.
+I shared code at the end of readMe.

 ### How to run

 Go to the location of jar file in your win/linux environment.